Deliver Gratitude Day (K-5)

 Define gratitude as a state of being thankful.
 Tell them to close their eyes and meditate for 15 seconds on a time they felt thankful, or gratitude.
 After 15 seconds, ask them what it feels like when they feel gratitude.
 They may say, "happy, peaceful, love, or friendly."

-Show this YouTube read aloud of the book The Gratitude Jar by Kristin Wiens https://www.youtube.com/watch?v=6TYvJh5Cwvw.
-Before watching, tell the students to listen for the two things the jar is useful for.
+Read aloud the book The Gratitude Jar by Kristin Wiens.
+Before reading (or watching on YouTube), tell listeners to listen for the two things the jar is useful for.
 After watching, ask them to recall the two things.
 Call attention to the note the teacher added to the jar and how it made the child feel.

 While they work, talk about how they will use the jar to express gratitude each day.
 It can be for something big or something small.
 Give them time each day to meditate on something to be thankful for, something good in their world.
 Provide strips of paper for their thoughts (words or drawings) to put in the gratitude jar.

-As an experiment, challenge each student to say thank you genuinely as many times as possible in a given time frame.
+As an experiment, challenge each child to say thank you genuinely to others as many times as possible in a given time frame (e.g., three hours).
 After that time, come back together and talk about how people react to their gratitude, and how they feel about expressing gratitude.

 Talk about how they can spread happiness at school or in their community by teaching others about gratitude.
 Discuss how they can "teach" gratitude.
 It may be by thanking people sincerely more often.
 It may be by making a poster that teaches what they learned about gratitude.
 Come up with a project together, and follow youth voice.

-At the end of a couple weeks, give students time to read through the thoughts of gratitude in their jars and reflect on their service.
+At the end of a couple weeks, give the participants time to read through the thoughts of gratitude in their jars and reflect on their service.
 Ask them to write a paragraph about the project -- what they did and the impact of the expressions of gratitude.